 For more information email us directly or through the contact page.

-A list of meetings in Hamilton, Tauranga, Rotorua, Napier and New Plymouth is available.
+A list of meetings in Hamilton, Tauranga, Napier, Hastings, New Plymouth and Palmerston North is available.